ferram/jtabwb_provers/README.md

 * **gbuICK4** is the implementation of a calculus for the minimal coreflection logic **iCK4**, an intuitionistic modal logic with the normality axiom and the coreflection principle.
+The calculus at the base of the implementation is presented in:

+  >M. Ferrari, C. Fiorentini, P. Giardini.
+Proof search and
+  >countermodel construction for $\iCK$, published in Proceedings of
+  >*CILC 2025: 40th Italian Conference on Computational Logic*,
+  >to appear, 2025.

 # A collection of JTabWb provers